 Implementing Higher Standards of Reporting

-Effective implementation of these metrics requires strategic planning, process creation and some technical components to ensure all the data that is needed to feed these KPIs is available and in a format that can be leveraged to create the reporting you need.
+Effective implementation of these metrics requires strategic planning, process creation and some technical components to ensure all the data that is needed to feed these demand marketing KPIs is available and in a format that can be leveraged to create the reporting you need.

 There are several steps marketers must take in order to deliver accurate data: